Radiofrequency Facet Denervation

 - Injury or accident

-The damaged facet joints press on nearby nerves.
-This causes pain.
-If pain caused by the damaged joints does not improve with physical therapy, medications or both, doctors might suggest RFD.
+The damaged facet joints can cause pain by pressing on nearby nerves.
+If pain caused by the damaged joints does not improve with physical therapy, medications, or both, doctors might suggest RFD.
+Your doctor tests the nerves to determine which ones are causing pain, then treats the nerves to stop them from sending pain messages.

 The diagnostic procedure